va9iff/vlit/README.md

 also `VLitElement` is exported as `V` and `html` is exported as `v` if you're a lazy typer or don't want a 4 letter prefix when using in template literals

+---

+_I know it's a bit disgusting to see deconstructed properties from an argument that aren't gonna be used but I just didn't want to write observing state property names just in strings.
+Indeed it does look elegant to me - being before the default property values and it has no default cuz uses the global._